 In addition to embarking on a puffin cruise in Maine, be sure to consider the area’s countless other attractions.
-To receive some of the locals’ best tips and recommendations, simply request access to our free Midcoast Maine Vacation Guide!
+To receive some of the locals’ best tips and recommendations, simply visit our Things to Do page!
 This helpful resource is all travelers need to make the most of their coastal New England getaway.

 What You Need to Know About Taking a Puffin Cruise in Maine

 What Is a Puffin?

 For those who don’t already know, puffins are one of Maine’s most threatened species.
 This striking bird makes its home on Eastern Egg Rock, just a few miles off the coast.
 The northern birds live in colonies, and the one that inhabits Maine is the southernmost colony in the world!
 Puffins are typically found in places like Iceland and Norway, so this colony is a real treat for wildlife enthusiasts.

 During a puffin cruise in Maine, look for small creatures that resemble penguins.
 Puffins don black beaks with orange streaks, black heads, and white bellies.
 Seeing one of these rare birds in person makes a Maine puffin cruise a truly worthwhile venture!